Ayanleaideed/Weather-api-backend/README.md

 - Django and Django REST Framework for the robust backend architecture

 ---
-Developed with ❤️ by Ayanle
+Developed with ❤️ by Ayanle Aideed